Nonmetricity theories and aspects of gauge symmetry: Challenges of the SCE

-In lemma 2 of reference \cite{2clock-tomi} it is shown that in symmetric teleparallel $Z_4$ (and other teleparallel) spaces, the SCE does not arise.
-Let us analyze in more details the equations in their demonstration.
-First, the authors start with the following equation -- equation (12) of the mentioned reference -- that drives the change of the inner product of vectors ${\bf v}$ and ${\bf u}$ when parallel transported along the closed curve ${\cal C}_\gamma$:\footnote{Notice that our signature for the nonmetricity is contrary to that of \cite{2clock-tomi}.
+In lemma 2 of reference \cite{2clock-tomi} it is shown that in teleparallel $Z_4$ (and other teleparallel) spaces, the SCE does not arise.
+The demonstration of lemma 2 is based in the following equation -- equation (12) of the mentioned reference -- that drives the change of the inner product of vectors ${\bf v}$ and ${\bf w}$ when parallel transported along the closed curve ${\cal C}_\gamma$:\footnote{Notice that our signature for the nonmetricity is contrary to that of \cite{2clock-tomi}.
 Actually, in this reference $\nabla_\alpha g_{\mu\nu}=Q_{\alpha\mu\nu}$, so that one has to make the replacement $Q_{\alpha\mu\nu}\rightarrow-Q_{\alpha\mu\nu}$ in order to meet our conventions.}